braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/unit_tests.md

 Create a new Objective-C file in your unit tests target.

 If the unit tests target is in Swift, Xcode may ask "Would you like to configure an Objective-C bridging header?"
-If it does, select "Create Bridging Header."
-#TODO is this needed?
+The bridging header is optional, so you can click "Don't Create" and still run these unit tests successfully.

 Add the following contents to this new file: